hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/149_vedantism_2.md

 a going up from one step to another.
 Swamiji regretted that in modern India the spirit of religion is gone; only the externals remain.
 The people are neither Hindus nor Vedantists.
-They are merely don't-touchists; the kitchen is their temple and Hândi Bartans (cooking pots) are their Devatâ (object of worship).
+They are merely don't-touchists; the kitchen is their temple and Hāndi Bartans (cooking pots) are their Devatā (object of worship).
 This state of things must go.
 The sooner it is given up the better for our religion.
 Let the Upanishads shine in their glory, and at the same time let not quarrels exist amongst different sects.